William Marshal, 1st Earl of Pembroke: King John and Magna Carta

-William supported King John when he became king in 1199, arguing against those who maintained the claims of Arthur of Brittany, the teenage son of John's elder brother Geoffrey.
+William supported John when he became king in 1199, arguing against those who maintained the claims of Arthur of Brittany, the teenage son of John's elder brother Geoffrey.
 William was heavily engaged with the defence of Normandy against the growing pressure of the Capetian armies between 1200 and 1203.
-He sailed with King John when he abandoned the duchy in December 1203.
-He and the king had a falling out in the aftermath of the loss of the duchy, when he was sent with the earl of Leicester as ambassadors to negotiate a truce with King Philip II of France in 1204.
-The Marshal took the opportunity to negotiate the continued possession of his Norman lands.
+He sailed with John when he abandoned the duchy in December 1203.
+William and John had a falling out in the aftermath of the loss of Normandy when he was sent with the earl of Leicester as ambassadors to negotiate a truce with King Philip in 1204.
+William took the opportunity to negotiate the continued possession of his Norman lands.

-Before commencing negotiations with King Philip, William had been generously permitted to do homage to the King of France by King John so he might keep his possessions in Normandy; land which must have been of sentimental value due to the time spent there in his adolescence.
-However, once official negotiations began, Philip demanded that such homage be paid exclusively to him, which King John had not consented to.
-When William paid homage to King Philip, John took offence and there was a major row at court which led to cool relations between the two men.
+Before commencing negotiations with Philip, William had been generously permitted to do homage to Philip by King John so he might keep his possessions in Normandy.
+However, once official negotiations began, Philip demanded that such homage be paid exclusively to him, which John had not consented to.
+When William paid homage to Philip, John took offence and there was a major row at court which led to cool relations between the two men.
 This became outright hostility in 1207 when John began to move against several major Irish magnates, including William.

-Though he left for Leinster in 1207 William was recalled and humiliated at court in the autumn of 1208, while John's justiciar in Ireland Meilyr fitz Henry invaded his lands, burning the town of New Ross.
+Though he left for Leinster in 1207, William was recalled and humiliated at court in the autumn of 1208, while John's justiciar in Ireland Meilyr fitz Henry invaded his lands, burning the town of New Ross.

 Meilyr's defeat by Countess Isabel led to her husband's return to Leinster.
 He was once again in conflict with King John in his war with the Braose and Lacy families in 1210, but managed to survive.
 He stayed in Ireland until 1213, during which time he had Carlow Castle erected and restructured his honour of Leinster.
 Taken back into favour in 1212, he was summoned in 1213 to return to the English court.
 Despite their differences, William remained loyal throughout the hostilities between John and his barons which culminated on 15 June 1215 at Runnymede with the sealing of Magna Carta.
 William was one of the few English earls to remain loyal to the king through the First Barons' War.
-It was William whom King John trusted on his deathbed to make sure John's nine-year-old son Henry would get the throne.
-It was William who took responsibility for the king's funeral and burial at Worcester Cathedral.
+It was William whom John trusted on his deathbed to make sure John's nine-year-old son Henry would get the throne.
+William took responsibility for the king's funeral and burial at Worcester Cathedral.